A young man and woman sitting at a laptop having a discussion with their tutor

 • term dates

-• what clothes you should wear in school
+• what clothes you should wear in host institution

 • whether the institution can help you find accommodation.